Friederun Köhnen

-Friederun Köhnen (born 22 September 1942) is a semi-retired television-chef and food-entrepreneuse, originally from Saxony, but based in North Rhine-Westphalia.
+Friederun Köhnen (née Frege; 22 September 1942 – 16 March 2026) was a German television chef and food industry executive, originally from Saxony, but based in North Rhine-Westphalia.

-In 2007 she handed over to her son, Volker Köhnen, responsibility for the daily running of the family business (known in recent decades as "The Food Professionals Köhnen AG") she had built up.
-By this time she was responsible for more than 100,000 published recipes.
-Since 1965 she has significantly influenced both home cooking and commercial food production in her native Germany.
+In 2007, she handed over to her son, Volker Köhnen, responsibility for the daily running of the family business (known in recent decades as "The Food Professionals Köhnen AG") she had built up.
+By this time, she was responsible for more than 100,000 published recipes.
+From 1965, she significantly influenced both home cooking and commercial food production in her native Germany.

-Life
+Life and career

 The youngest of four children, Friederun Köhnen was born in Dresden during the war.
 When she was 23, with startup capital of 600 Marks, she launched herself as a freelance experimental chef.
 Working from improvised premises in the cellar of her parents' home, she quickly made an impression on the German food industry with her innovative ideas.
-Early on she successfully approached the owners of the Müller's Mühle food conglomerate, a major producer of dried peas, beans and other pulses, with a proposal that many customers would prefer to buy these products in cans/tins, in order to avoid having to soak the contents overnight before they could be used for cooking.
+Early on, she successfully approached the owners of the Müller's Mühle food conglomerate, a major producer of dried peas, beans and other pulses, with a proposal that many customers would prefer to buy these products in cans/tins, in order to avoid having to soak the contents overnight before they could be used for cooking.
 The idea caught on with consumers, and the resulting canned products can be seen as Germany's original "ready meals" ("Fertiggerichte").